Hybrid Beamforming with Widely-spaced-array for Multi-user Cross-Near-and-Far-Field Communications: Design of MU-WSA Architecture

 To directly illustrate the relationship between the channel capacity and the subarray spacing, we present the numerical analysis in Fig. \ref{Fig. ds_k_Impact}.
-The number of antennas at the BS and each user is set as $N_t = 1024$ and $N_r = 64$.
-Since $K$ denotes the number of subarrays, it must be a factor of the number of antennas.
-What's more, for simplicity, we assume $K$ is a square.
-Therefore, we exhaustively sweep the choices of $K$ in $\mathcal{K} = [1, 4, 16,64,256]$.
-For each possible value of $K$, we vary the subarray spacing varies from $1 - 1000 \lambda$.
+The numbers of antennas at the BS and each user are set as $N_t = 1024$ and $N_r = 16$.
+We exhaustively sweep the choices of $K$ in $\mathcal{K} = [1, 4, 16,64,256]$.
+For each possible value of $K$, we vary the subarray spacing varies from $1 - 8000 \lambda$.
 Since the array aperture cannot be infinitely large, we omit the case for larger subarray spacing.
 In the figure, different colored lines represent different values of $K$, and each line shows the relationship between the capacity and the subarray spacing.
 At $K = 1$, the horizontal line is the baseline representing the compact array case, where the capacity is invariable with the change of the subarray spacing.
-While for other values of $K$, the channel capacity increases monotonically with the subarray spacing.
+For other values of $K$, the channel capacity first increases monotonically with the subarray spacing.
 This is because when $d_s$ increases, the difference of the angles $\phi_p^{(uk)}$ and $ \theta_p^{(uk)}$ in (\ref{equation_subchannel}) becomes larger, so that the difference between the sub-matrices $\mathbf{H}^{(uk)}$ is also larger, leading to a better spatial multiplexing gain.
-Therefore, based on Theorem \ref{theorem}, and the fact that the choices of $K$ are limited, we propose to first calculate the maximum subarray spacing $d_s^{K,\text{max}}$ for each possible value of $K$ under the array aperture threshold, which can be calculated as

-Then we exhaustively search from all the possible $(K,d_s)$ pairs to find the solution with the highest channel capacity.
-This procedure is summarized in Algorithm~\ref{alg:archietcture}.
+While as the subarray spacing continues to increase, eventually the prerequisite in Theorem 1 no longer holds, and the capacity begins to decrease.
+Note that when the number of subarrays is relatively small, i.e., $K=4$, the array aperture changes slowly with respect to the subarray spacing.
+As a result, the decrease in capacity is not immediately obvious.
+However, upon closer inspection of the figure, it is clear that the capacity still shows a declining trend from $40.6$~bps/Hz at $d_s = 6400\lambda$ to $40.3$~bps/Hz at $d_s = 8000\lambda$.
+This occurs because, when the array aperture becomes comparable to the transmission distance, the subarray spacing starts to have a more significant impact on the transmission distance.
+In other words, a larger subarray spacing leads to a larger transmission distance, which results in higher path loss and reduced channel capacity.
+However, in our MU-WSA systems, the subarray spacing is typically much smaller than the point at which the capacity starts to decrease.
+As a result, we can safely conclude that, in MU-WSA systems, the channel capacity increases with larger subarray spacing.